What is the Marine Equipment Directive?

 Contact us

 Find out how we can help with all Marine Equipment Directive questions and queries.
 We can also provide guidance on CE Marking and Construction Product Regulations (CPR).
-BRE Global is a Notified Body and can assist with all business enquiries.
+BRE Global Ireland is a Notified Body and can assist with all business enquiries.

 Contact BRE Global Ireland